Skip to content

 Automatic reconnection — if an NVMe-oF connection drops and recovers (transient network blip, node reboot), the kernel re-establishes the connection and MD resyncs only the dirty bitmap regions.
 For brief interruptions, resync completes in seconds.

 Member replacement — if a partition stays unreachable beyond the configurable timeout (default 15 minutes, minimum 60 seconds), the reconciler selects the best available node and provisions a replacement partition.
-The new member syncs from the surviving copy, and the old member is cleaned up automatically.
+The new member syncs from the surviving replica, and the old member is cleaned up automatically.

-Drain migration — when a node is drained with kubectl drain, the volume migrates transparently to the new node.
+Drain migration — when a node is drained with kubectl drain --ignore-daemonsets, the volume migrates transparently to the new node.
 The old partition is imported via NVMe-oF, a new local partition is created, MD syncs the data, and the old partition is removed.
 The pod sees no data loss and minimal interruption.

 See Self-Healing for failure recovery and Volume Relocation for drain migration details.